-- Is there a conflict of interest preventing the adjudicator from acting? - Is there a contract? - Are the parties to the contract the same parties who are bringing the adjudication? - Does the appointment comply with the requirements of the applicable contractual adjudication provisions? - If not, does the contract fall within the ambit of the Construction Act, such that the parties are entitled to commence adjudication? - Has the appointment been made in accordance with the applicable procedure, including by the appropriate
+- Is there a contract? - Are the parties to the contract the same parties who are bringing the adjudication? - Does the appointment comply with the requirements of the applicable contractual adjudication provisions? - If not, does the contract fall within the ambit of the Construction Act, such that the parties are entitled to commence adjudication? - Has the appointment been made in accordance with the applicable procedure, including by the appropriate ANB? - Is there a crystallised dispute? - Has the dispute arisen 'under' (or in some cases 'in connection with') the contract? - Has more than one dispute been referred? - Is there a previous adjudication decision that has decided the same dispute? - Has the dispute been referred within seven days of the notice of adjudication?

-ANB?

-- Is there a crystallised dispute? - Has the dispute arisen 'under' (or in some cases 'in connection with') the contract? - Has more than one dispute been referred? - Is there a previous adjudication decision that has decided the same dispute? - Has the dispute been referred within seven days of the notice of adjudication?